elastic/rally-eventdata-track/README.md

 ### elasticlogs-1bn-load

 This challenge indexes 1 billion events into a number of indices of 2 primary shards each, and results in around 200GB of indices being generated on disk.
 This can vary depending on the environment.
-It can be used give an idea of how max indexing performance behaves over an extended period of time.
+It can be used to give an idea of how max indexing performance behaves over an extended period of time.

 The table below shows the track parameters that can be adjusted along with default values: